An easy way to check the mental health of your school

 Understand your situation by taking a quick and reliable assessment

-Pupils are asked about 5-7 questions from reliable mental health assessments which only take 5 minutes to complete.
+Students are asked about 3-5 questions which only take a minute to complete.

 Two adults having a discussion